shreyaspatel7/helm-example/README.md

 ## Implementation detail

 This helm chart will deploy the flask api [app](https://github.com/shreyaspatel7/app-test) with any given configuration mentioned in the following section.
-It will as alo create clusterIP k8s service mapping to appropriate pod.
+It will as also create clusterIP k8s service mapping to appropriate pod.

 ### Configurations
 As a part of nonroot user policy, we have configured the docker image to run as a specific user.
 The pod and deployment security context will be configured to throw the following yaml values. `We can further improve this chart by adding pod security policies and network security policies`.

 ```
 podSecurityContext: